-Join Donovan Keith for an in-depth discussion in this video Creating a colorful background using the Gradient shader, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Creating a colorful background using the Gradient shader, part of Cinema 4D: Creating Materials.

 The gradient shader allows us to create smooth transitions between an arbitrary…selection of colors.
 This is useful in creating everything from…the sky to a particular sort of car paint.
 In this video we're going to create a sky…material, a striped background as well as an all purpose lighting gradient that will…allow you to create more beautiful transparent objects.…Let's start by creating a new material.
 Name this material Sky, and open up the…material by double clicking on the material preview ball.…Let's go to the color channel and load in a gradient.…